suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 const id = params.id
 ```

-With this we can add a method that fetches the restaurant and stores it in
+With this, we can add a method that fetches the restaurant and stores it in the
 state.

 First, we will define the state variable: